ajwdewit/pcse/doc/reference_guide.rst

 this datastructure the :ref:`YAMLAgroManagementReader <YAMLAgroManagementReader>` module is available which can be provided directly as input into the Engine.

-For reading Agromanagement input from a CGMS database see the sections on the database tools for a :ref:`CGMS8 <CGMS8tools>` database, a :ref:`CGMS12 <CGMS12tools>` database and a :ref:`CGMS14 <CGMS14tools>` database.
+For reading Agromanagement input from a CGMS database see the sections on the database tools CGMS.
 Note that the support for defining agromanagement in CGMS databases is limited to crop calendars only.
 The CGMS database has no support for defining state and timed events yet.

 Global PCSE settings